Lombiq/Hastlayer-Core/Readme.md

 [Hastlayer](http://www.hastlayer.com/) - Be the hardware.
 Transforming .NET assemblies into FPGA hardware for faster execution.

+On how to use Hastlayer in your own application see the sample projects.

 Created by [Lombiq Technologies](http://lombiq.com/).

 Hastlayer uses [ILSpy](http://ilspy.net/) to process CIL assemblies and [Orchard Application Host](http://orchardapphost.codeplex.com/) to utilize [Orchard](http://orchard.codeplex.com/) as the application framework.

+## Troubleshooting

+If any error happens during runtime Hastlayer will throw an exception (mostly but not exclusively a `HastlayerException`) and the error will be also logged.
+Log files are located in the `App_Data\Logs` folder under your app's execution folder.

 ## Extensibility